Programs

 Employee Engagement

-Note: It can be difficult to take action that will directly improve any of the engagement questions.
-For this reason, we do not have any inspirations for the engagement questions.
+Note: It can be difficult to take a singular action that will directly improve any of the engagement questions.
+For this reason, we are not recommending inspirations for the engagement questions.
 (They are included here for reference.)
 If you take meaningful action in the other areas, engagement scores will often improve as a result.

 • I feel proud to work for my organization